 So, why should you consider building a detached extension?
 If you have enough space in your backyard – starting at approximately ten square metres for the smallest constructions, a backyard studio can be a great investment.
 It increases your living space without infringing on the rest of your home which means you can build it without having to move out during construction.
 More importantly, having a garden hideout can completely reinvent the way you interact with your backyard, giving you new opportunities for work, rest and entertainment.
 A thoughtful and inventive space will increase the value of your property, completely covering your expenses.
 Not to mention that granny flats are incredibly popular rental properties, so you can make some return on your investment immediately upon construction.

-Detached extensions are also a good way to accommodate multigenerational living – a trend that is becoming more and more prevalent in Aussie households.
+Detached extensions are also a good way to accommodate multigenerational living – a trend that is becoming more and more prevalent in Melbourne households.
 As we’ve already mentioned, a granny flat is a perfect fit for your elderly parents or, perhaps grown-up children – there they can live close to you but also maintain their independence.
 Even if your whole family fits into your home, a backyard studio can be a nice hideout where you can work or simply relax without the ruckus that always accompanies big families.

 Building options for backyard studios are almost limitless in this day and age.
 You can even buy a DIY garden cabin on Amazon!
 (Although, judging by the reviews, you’re really better off just building something the old-fashioned way.)
 Plenty of local companies also offer prefabricated cabins and, unlike the Amazon option, those can actually have insulation, electricity and water.
 Prefabricated constructions let you save a pretty chunk of change and take a lot less time to install.
 Their main drawback is rigid design where any modification needed due to site specifications or your own preferences increases both the price and the risk of the whole construction being unstable.
 Custom-made extensions, by contrast, don’t normally offer any shortcuts on time or money but can be designed perfectly for your property and your preferences.
-A studio like that can add significant value to your home and improve your quality of life.
+A studio like that in Melbourne can add significant value to your home and improve your quality of life.

 Speaking of quality of life, aside from a self-sustained residence, what other purposes can a detached extension serve?
 Truly, the only limiting factor here is your imagination, but take a look at some examples we’ve gathered here.